17 Industries With the Highest Burnout Rates in America

 Government Administration

-That said, it’s not exactly stress-free.
+That said, it’s not stress-free.
 Bureaucracy, red tape, and slow change can frustrate even the most patient worker.
-Still, the burnout rate is lower not because the work is easier, but because the pace is manageable and the risk of chaos is lower than in the private sector.

 Burnout Stops Here

 Burnout doesn’t ask for permission, it just shows up and takes over.
-You don’t have to accept that as your default.
-The job might be tough, the industry demanding, but you still get to decide how much of yourself you’re willing to give away.
+But you don’t have to let it define your career.
+Even in industries with the highest burnout rates, you still get to decide how much of yourself you’re willing to give away.

 Protect your energy like your future depends on it, because it does.
 Say no more often, take breaks without guilt, and stop trying to prove something to people who wouldn’t notice if you vanished tomorrow.